-Section 141, ¶1-All licensed or ordained ministers
+Section 137, ¶1-All licensed or ordained ministers and deaconesses, whether acting as pastors or otherwise shall make reports to the District Superintendent of the Assembly with which they are allied each month, said report to be made out on blanks sent out by the District Secretary.

-and deaconesses, whether acting as pastors or otherwise or without regular employment, shall make a monthly report to the district superintendent of the conference with which they are allied, said report to be made out on blanks sent out by the district secretary.
+¶2-With the third quarterly report each minister

-¶2-With the third quarterly report each minister and deaconess shall mail the district superintendent the recommendation from the local church board required for the renewal of credentials (Section 76, ¶6).
+and deaconess shall mail the District Superintendent the recommendation from the Local Church Board required for the renewal of credentials (Section 131).

-Section 142-If any licensed minister or deaconess shall fail for three successive quarters to forward his or her report to the district superintendent, the latter shall make an investigation, and if no reasonable cause shall be found for his or her failure, as above mentioned, the district superintendent shall be justified in referring the case to the district council.
+Section 138-If any licensed minister or deaconess shall fail for three successive months to forward his or her report to the District Superintendent, the latter shall make an investigation, and if no reasonable cause shall be found for his or her failure, as above mentioned, the District Superintendent shall be justified in referring the case to the District Council.

-Section 143-Any ordained or licensed minister of the Pilgrim Holiness Church interfering with the work of, or influencing anyone against any pastor, shall be answerable to the district council.
-Should the offender be a member of another district the offended shall make charges to his district council, they in turn to the council of the district of which the offender is a member.
+Section 139-Any ordained or licensed minister of the Pilgrim Holiness Church interfering with the work of, or influencing anyone against any pastor, shall be answerable to the District Council.
+Should the offender be a member of another District the offender shall make charges to his District Council, they in turn to the Council of the District of which the offender is a member.

-Section 144-All ministers shall place their church letter in some local church within sixty days after receiving the same, and if they fail to do so their letter becomes void.
+Section 140-All ministers shall place their church letter in some local church within sixty days after receiving the same, and if they fail to do so their letter becomes void.
 Each pastor shall become a member of the church or one of the churches which he serves, and such membership shall move automatically when he moves to another charge.
-The membership of such pastor's wife shall be automatically transferred with her husband's membership provided she is a member in good and regular standing in the Pilgrim Holiness Church.